-EG may occur in cycles.
-Symptom may fade or stop for a time, then they may flare up again.
+EG may happen in cycles.
+Symptoms may fade or stop for a time, and then may flare up again.

-It is not clear what causes EG. It is likely due to a blend of gene defects and the environment.
+It is not clear what causes EG. It is likely due to genetics and the environment.
 It may also be linked to an allergic reaction.

 - Family members with allergies or asthma